The Reliability of Remotely Piloted Aircraft System Performance under Aeronautical Communication Uncertainties: Introduction

 \section{Introduction}

-The Remotely Piloted Aircraft System (RPAS) stands for the end-to-end system that an unmanned Remotely Piloted Aircraft (RPA) is piloted from a Remote Pilot Station (RPS) by a Remote Pilot (RP).
-Such systems can carry cameras, sensors, communications equipment, or other payloads to perform specific tasks.
+The Remotely Piloted Aircraft System (RPAS) is an end-to-end system in which an unmanned Remotely Piloted Aircraft (RPA) is flown from a Remote Pilot Station (RPS) by a Remote Pilot (RP).
+An RPAS can carry cameras, sensors, communication equipment, or other payloads to perform specific tasks.
 Although RPAS have been used for reconnaissance and information gathering of military operations since the 1950s (i.e., High-Altitude Long Endurance unmanned aerial vehicle) \citep{ma2013simulation, chaturvedi2019comparative}, their future role has expanded considerably to the integration of RPAS into existing civilian airspace due to the gradual maturity of aerospace autonomy capabilities \citep{kephart2010see}.
 The growing interest in RPAS stems from the versatility and operational advantages.
 RPAS can undertake missions in hazardous environments without placing aircrews at physical risk, thus reducing the threat to fatalities.
 They are also invaluable in tasks such as real-time surveillance \citep{iscold2010development, thammawichai2017optimizing}, search and rescue \citep{scherer2015autonomous}, and environmental monitoring \citep{asadzadeh2022uav}.
 The ability of RPAS to remain airborne for extended periods while providing constant updates and imagery makes them an increasingly important tool for both the official and the private sector \citep{abeyratne2019legal}.